1098-T General Information

 Emailed 1098-T forms are password protected.
 Your default password will be described in the email text.
 To create a different password for future 1098-T forms, or if you have forgotten your password, log into PioneerWeb, and go to the Student tab | My Statement / Payment | 1098-T Delivery Preferences.

 If you prefer to have future 1098-T forms sent via US Mail, you must notify the Bursar's Office in writing.
 Future forms will then be mailed to the address the University has on file for you as of January 1 of each year.

-If you did not receive your 1098-T form for 2014, or if your address has changed, you can view and print your 1098-T form online through PioneerWeb.
+If you do not receive your 1098-T form by January 31, or if your address has changed, you can view and print your 1098-T form online through PioneerWeb.
 See the instructions below.

 View Your 1098-T Form Online